mok0/blog/content/posts/2024-10-02-using-pyenv.md

 $ pyenv install 3.12.6
 ```

 `Pyenv` goes ahead and downloads the file and compiles it.
-You'll have to first install the tools to compile a and build C program, on the Debian family of distros, this package is called `build-essentials`.
+You'll have to first install the tools to compile a and build C program, on the Debian family of distros, this package is called `build-essential`.
 After the build has completed, you can take a look at what Python versions are avaible in `pyenv`:

 ```shell
 $ pyenv versions